Ackermiam/lab-fps/README.md

 - Now you can fire with your gun
 - There is ennemy to kill
-- The game is no longer a labyrinth, but an survival map
+- The game is no longer a labyrinth, but a survival map

 ## 0.2.2